luphord/imgwrench/docs/usage.rst

 .. image:: _static/filmstrip.jpg

-The parameter -s/--height specifies the total height of the resulting collage, its width will be inferred. -w/--frame-width determines the frame width relative to the specified height and -c/--color sets the frame color.
+The parameter :code:`-s/--height specifies` the total height of the resulting collage, its width will be inferred. :code:`-w/--frame-width` determines the frame width relative to the specified height and :code:`-c/--color` sets the frame color.

 .. code-block:: console